Federated Full-Parameter Tuning of Billion-Sized Language Models with Communication Cost under 18 Kilobytes: Detailed Technical Comparisons

 Note that there are also some BP-based FL approaches that optimize the communication overhead by encoding the gradient into low-dimensional spaces, such as model sketch \cite{melas2021intrinisic,Rothchild2020FetchSGD}.
 As we have discussed in Section \ref{sec-related}, these approaches are not tailored for LLMs and are not suitable for LLM tuning on end devices due to the tremendous memory footprint, especially for full-parameter tuning of billion-sized LLMs.
-Besides, they are also only evaluated by small models instead of billion-sized LLMs.
+Besides, they are only evaluated by small models instead of billion-sized LLMs.

-According to the above technical comparisons, \app is the first approach that enables the possibility of federated full-parameter tuning of billion-sized LLMs on devices, which lowers the communication cost to a constant below 18 kilobytes and the memory consumption to inference level.
+Based on the technical comparisons presented above, \app emerges as the first approach that enables the possibility of federated full-parameter tuning of billion-sized LLMs on devices.
+It achieves this by reducing the communication cost to a constant of less than 18 kilobytes and minimizing memory consumption to the level required for inference.